 Fellow training experiences will include the following:

 • Patient care at UIC Contact Lens Service and Millennium Park Eye Center (downtown satellite office)

 - Timothy McMahon, OD, FAAO, Professor and Vice Chair, Optometry

 - Charlotte Joslin OD, PhD, FAAO, Associate Professor and Director, Contact Lens Service

 - Ellen Shorter, OD, FAAO, Assistant Professor

-- Angelica Scanzera, OD, FAAO, FSLS, Assistant Professor
+- Angelica Scanzera, OD, MPH, FAAO, FSLS, Assistant Professor

 • Direct patient care in Comprehensive Ophthalmology Faculty Practice